Wave: Superposition

 Waves of the same type are often superposed and encountered simultaneously at a given point in space and time.
 The properties at that point are the sum of the properties of each component wave at that point.
 In general, the velocities are not the same, so the wave form will change over time and space.

+Wave spectrum

+A wave spectrum is a representation that describes how the energy of a sea surface (or wave field) is distributed across different wave frequencies (or wave numbers) and directions.

+Real ocean surfaces consist of many overlapping waves of different wavelengths, periods, amplitudes, and directions.
+A wave spectrum offers a statistical (spectral) description rather than tracking individual waves.
+The observed sea-surface elevation at a point can be thought of as the sum (superposition) of many sinusoidal wave components; the wave spectrum quantifies how much energy is associated with each component.

 Wave families

 Sometimes one is interested in a single specific wave.
-More often, however, one needs to understand large set of possible waves; like all the ways that a drum skin can vibrate after being struck once with a drum stick, or all the possible radar echoes one could get from an airplane that may be approaching an airport.
+More often, however, one needs to understand a large set of possible waves; like all the ways that a drum skin can vibrate after being struck once with a drum stick, or all the possible radar echoes one could get from an airplane that may be approaching an airport.

 In some of those situations, one may describe such a family of waves by a function $F(A,B,\ldots;x,t)$ that depends on certain parameters $A,B,\ldots$, besides $x$ and $t$.
 Then one can obtain different waves – that is, different functions of $x$ and $t$ – by choosing different values for those parameters.